Monday 17 May 2010

 The museum was interesting and well laid out with history of how Louisiana changed hands from the Spanish and French to the English and eventually became a part of the United States.
 Cultural history about sugar and cotton plantations and of course the slaves and their fight to become free.
 We later visited the State Museum too, a little more formal in the way the information is presented but containing some fascinating artefacts like Napoleon’s death mask!

-Again looking for lunch we thought we were going to a vegetarian restaurant we P1120994had found down one of the side streets late the day before but there were no tables free.
+Again looking for lunch we thought we were going to a vegetarian restaurant we had found down one of the side streets late the day before but there were no tables free.
 Around the corner we found Bacco, the restaurant of Ralph Brennan a well known chef here.
 As it had been recommended by our driver, it did not take long to make a decision that this was the place to eat.
 We were not disappointed by the food and pleasantly surprised at the cost, a 2 course lunch special for $15.
 We passed on the desert but did not miss out as later in the afternoon we managed to get seats in Cafe Du Monde for that coffee and beignet treat we missed first thing.

 A great experience to visit New Orleans, to see how it has largely recovered from the bombardments of hurricanes, but so sad to think that while we were enjoying ourselves another disaster was inching its way towards the coast in the form of the oil slick from the broken well in the Gulf.
-From the fishermen P1120718through to the restaurants and all associated trades everyone will feel the impact.
+From the fishermen through to the restaurants and all associated trades everyone will feel the impact.
 The wonderful wildlife and natural areas of the coastal inlets which we have so enjoyed are all in danger of being spoiled for many years to come.